rynBeta/MDP_Kelompok7/README.md

 # MDP_Kelompok7

-Move the src and build into "app" folder
+Move the "src" and "build" folder into "app" folder